mpfi-dsp/GoldInAndOut/README.md

 ### Package Overview

-GoldInAndOut is built on PyQt5, a powerful python graphical user interface framework responsible for other amazing scientific software such as ORS Dragonfly.
+Gold In-and-Out (GIO) is built on PyQt5, a powerful python graphical user interface framework responsible for other amazing scientific software such as ORS Dragonfly.

 In general, programming design choices were made with the goals of creating readable, extensible, and reliable code.
 Descriptive variable names and a heavy use of comments allow for this, as well as handling exceptions in almost any case where a crash is possible, and avoiding repeating code unnecessarily.
 I have also made use of the python equivalent of types and interfaces whenever possible.

-On a broad level, GoldInAndOut was designed to combine numerous analysis workflows and simplify the development process of adding additional methods.
+On a broad level, Gold InAndOut was designed to combine numerous analysis workflows and simplify the development process of adding additional methods.
 The code for GoldInAndOut is split among two parts, graphical interface elements and data science analysis.

 ### Graphical Interface

 All of the graphical interface code is located in the `/views` directory.
 This includes the primary window interface as well as the powerful built-in image viewer and logger.

 All code for the primary window is contained in two files, `home.py` and `workflow.py`.
 This allows us to dramatically reduce excess or repeated code by generating different variations of the same core workflow analysis view.
 The home view lets the user input their desired input and global parameters, and run analysis.
 This will then populate the navigation sidebar with all selected workflow pages, which the user can toggle between at will for further customization and analysis.

 ### Data Science Analysis